metapolator/metapolator/the-Zürich-report.md

 In a way, too many master sequences can be automatically detected in a 9-master setup like this.

 ## overrides and adjustments
 Next, we discussed ways of fine-tuning in Metapolator, Simon explained a system of overrides to manipulate parameters of a master on a more detailed level (glyph, sub-glyph).
 We fleshed out the operators to something simple but powerful:

 * scale, multiply the original value with factors greater or smaller than 1;
 * offset, add or subtract a value;
-* fixed, set it hard to a noter value;
+* fixed, set it hard to another value;
 * limit, set an upper or lower limit to the original value.

 Overrides can be combined (say a scale and a limit).